bottlesdevs/documentation/bottles/configuration-files.md

 It contains dependeces and program installed.

 {% hint style="warning" %}
-It is not reccomended to modify by hand this files!
+It is not reccomended to modify by hand these files!
 {% endhint %}